gianni-rg/immotionroom-samples/README.md

-# ImmotionAR ImmotionRoom Samples
+# Immotionar ImmotionRoom Samples

-Here you can find ImmotionAR ImmotionRoom SDK examples and tutorial projects for Unity 5.x.
+Here you can find Immotionar ImmotionRoom SDK examples and tutorial projects for Unity 5.x.

-If you want to know more about ImmotionRoom, check the official [ImmotionAR website](http://www.immotionar.com)
+If you want to know more about ImmotionRoom, check the official [Immotionar website](http://www.immotionar.com)

 Unity 3D Examples
 -----------------